Mount Wilson (California): Transmission

 The first television antenna on Mount Wilson was erected in 1947 for pioneer station KTLA channel 5.
 At about the same time, the first FM station broadcast from Mount Wilson, which was the old KFI-FM on 105.9 FM (signed off in 1950).
 The mountain became so popular as a site for transmitters that, in 1963, the Metromedia company bought 720 acre from the Mount Wilson Hotel Company.
 Metromedia built Skyline Park, which consisted of a pavilion, a children's zoo and landscaped walks.
 The park closed in 1976 after operating at a loss for almost a decade.
 The property is now the home of numerous transmitters serving the Los Angeles metropolitan area and includes radio, television and microwave relay facilities.

-The tallest of these, according to the FCC database, is the guyed mast built for KCBS-TV, now owned by Richland Towers, which stands at a height of 972 ft, built in 1986.
+The tallest of these, according to the FCC database, is the guyed mast built for KCBS-TV in 1986, now owned by Richland Towers, which stands at a height of 972 ft.

 Television

-The following television stations transmit from Mount Wilson: